-This blog discusses the steps to determine the user responsible for truncating and removing data from tables on MSSQL server, and identify the entity responsible.
+This blog discusses the steps to determine the user responsible for truncating and removing data from tables on the MSSQL server, and identify the entity responsible.

-For example: When was the table truncated, and when was the data removed from the table?
-Who truncated the table and removed data from table?
+When was the table truncated, and when was the data removed from the table?

 This is to see if someone deleted the data on purpose or by accident, so we can track down the individual and take preventative action.
-We receive few requests from customers looking for this information.
-When we know the exact time of data purge operation then we can easily recover the data with stop at clause during log backup operation.
+We received a few requests from customers looking for this information.

 Between 5 p.m. and 7 p.m. on January 5, 2020, the “dump truncate” table was truncated and the data from the “dump delete” table was removed from the “truncate test” DB.
 The probable questions that need to be addressed include: